sYnfo/pypackages-tools/README.rst

   files) and ``{rx}`` (``None`` or ``re.compile(...)`` expression that contains directories to omit when bytecompiling - these are passed if compiling the whole ``rootdir``)
 * ``run`` can use any of the above values for substitution
+* note, that ``rx`` value is always constructed dynamically and never read from the config file

 TODO: the detailed documentation should probably be moved to a standalone document